Yashgamingyash/Flank-Privacy-Policy/Privacypolicy.md

 #### 2. It stores server IDs and user IDs for blacklist because:
 - We need to prevent people/servers that abuse the bot, break bot rules.
+- We store user IDs for whois command, whois command shows your / user status

 ## 5. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
 What should I do?